-The following unaudited pro forma condensed combined financial statements are derived from and should be read in conjunction with historical consolidated financial statements and related notes of Universal, which are incorporated by reference, and LINC, which are included in this Information Statement.
-The unaudited pro forma condensed consolidated financial statements illustrate the effects of Universal's acquisition of LINC, the termination of LINC's existence and S-corporation status and acquisition by a C-corporation, the payoff of promissory notes and dividends payable outstanding to LINC's former shareholders under previously declared dividends, and the effects of the anticipated borrowings under the new credit facility.
+The following unaudited pro forma condensed combined financial statements are derived from and should be read in conjunction with historical consolidated financial statements and related notes of Universal in its Annual Report on Form 10-K for the fiscal year ended December 31, 2011 and its Quarterly Report on Form 10-Q for the fiscal period ended June 30, 2012, which are attached hereto as Annex D and E, respectively, and LINC, which are included in this Information Statement.
+The unaudited pro forma condensed consolidated financial statements illustrate the effects of Universal's acquisition of LINC, the termination of LINC's existence and S-corporation status and acquisition by a C-corporation, the payoff of promissory notes and dividends payable outstanding to LINC's former shareholders under previously declared dividends, and the effects of the anticipated borrowings under the new credit agreement.
 It is a condition to the closing of the merger that Universal obtain new financing of between \$200.0 million and \$220.0 million.
 The unaudited pro forma condensed combined balance sheet as of June 30, 2012, and the unaudited pro forma condensed combined statement of income for the twenty-six weeks ended June 30, 2012 and July 2, 2011, and for each of the three years in the three-year period ended December 31, 2011, are presented herein.

-The unaudited pro forma condensed combined balance sheet as of June 30, 2012 gives effect to the acquisition, to the termination of LINC's existence and S-corporation status and acquisition by a C-corporation, to the payoff of promissory notes and dividends payable outstanding to LINC's former shareholders under previously declared dividends, and to the anticipated borrowings under the new credit facility as if it occurred as of that date.
+The unaudited pro forma condensed combined balance sheet as of June 30, 2012 gives effect to the acquisition, to the termination of LINC's existence and S-corporation status and acquisition by a C-corporation, to the payoff of promissory notes and dividends payable outstanding to LINC's former shareholders under previously declared dividends, and to the anticipated borrowings under the new credit agreement as if it occurred as of that date.
 The unaudited pro forma condensed combined statements of income give effect to the acquisition and to the termination of LINC's S-corporation status and acquisition by a C-corporation as if they occurred on January 1, 2009.
-The unaudited pro forma condensed combined balance sheet as of June 30, 2012 and the unaudited pro forma condensed combined statement of income for the twenty-six weeks ended June 30, 2012 and July 2, 2011, and for the year ended December 31, 2011 give effect of the anticipated borrowings under our new credit agreement and the impact on interest expense assuming the retirement of LINC's outstanding debt as if it occurred on January 1, 2011.
+The unaudited pro forma condensed combined balance sheet as of June 30, 2012 and the unaudited pro forma condensed combined statement of income for the twenty-six weeks ended June 30, 2012 and July 2, 2011, and for the fiscal year ended December 31, 2011 give effect of the anticipated borrowings under our new credit agreement and the impact on interest expense assuming the retirement of LINC's outstanding debt as if it occurred on January 1, 2011.